Brussels: Brussels and the European Union

 Brussels serves as de facto capital of the European Union (EU), hosting the major political institutions of the Union.
 The EU has not declared a capital formally, though the Treaty of Amsterdam formally gives Brussels the seat of the European Commission (the executive branch of government) and the Council of the European Union (a legislative institution made up from executives of member states).
 It locates the formal seat of European Parliament in Strasbourg, where votes take place, with the council, on the proposals made by the commission.
 However, meetings of political groups and committee groups are formally given to Brussels, along with a set number of plenary sessions.
 Three quarters of Parliament sessions now take place at its Brussels hemicycle.
 Between 2002 and 2004, the European Council also fixed its seat in the city.
 In 2014, the Union hosted a G7 summit in the city.

 Brussels, along with Luxembourg and Strasbourg, began to host European institutions in 1957, soon becoming the centre of activities, as the Commission and Council based their activities in what has become the European Quarter, in the east of the city.
 Early building in Brussels was sporadic and uncontrolled, with little planning.
 The current major buildings are the Berlaymont building of the commission, symbolic of the quarter as a whole, the Europa building of the Council and the Espace Léopold of the Parliament.
-Today, the presence has increased considerably, with the Commission alone occupying 865,000 m2 within the European Quarter (a quarter of the total office space in Brussels).
+In recent years, the presence has increased considerably, with the Commission alone occupying 865,000 m2 within the European Quarter (a quarter of the total office space in Brussels).
 The concentration and density has caused concern that the presence of the institutions has created a ghetto effect in that part of the city.
 However, the European presence has contributed significantly to the importance of Brussels as an international centre.